orlamadden/hello-world-apparel/README.md

  - FAQ page referenced from [Teefury](https://teefury.com/apps/help-center#hc-can-i-make-a-change-to-my-order-or-cancel-it).
  - Privacy policy page referenced from Asos and Teefury (links above).
  - All other text content was written by me.

+ ### Acknowledgements

+Massive thanks to my family and friends for helping with testing this project, and my past projects throughout the duration of this course.

+The CI Slack community have been an incredible source of inspiration and help since day 1.
+I look forward to staying in touch with the community when the course ends.

+I would like to thank my mentor, Antonio Rodriquez for his support throughout the course.

+This course has been a challenge, and I am very much looking forward to working on new projects in the future with the knowledge I have.
+I am sad to be finishing the course, but excited for all the possibilities that programming gives you.

  --------

 For educational purposes only.